jarun/nnn/README.md

 ##### to clipboard

-`nnn` can pipe the absolute path of the current file or multiple files to a copier script.
+Along with default copy, `nnn` can pipe the absolute path of the current file or multiple files to a copier script.
 For example, you can use `xsel` on Linux or `pbcopy` on OS X.

 Sample Linux copier script: